akka/akka/akka-docs/src/main/paradox/project/examples.md

 ## Multi-DC Persistence

-This commercial feature has now been superseeded by @ref[Replicated Event Sourcing](../typed/replicated-eventsourcing.md)
+This commercial feature has now been superseded by @ref[Replicated Event Sourcing](../typed/replicated-eventsourcing.md)

 ## Cluster with Docker